ikeycode/disks-rs/README.md

 - `partitioning` - A partitioning API for manipulating partition tables on block devices.
 This will be built atop `disks` and `superblock` to provide a high level API for partitioning.
 Currently focused on `gpt`.

+    - The `loopback` module provides a way to create loopback devices and bind them for testing.
+    - Notifying the kernel of partition table changes is supported for GPT (BLKPG).
+    - The `planner` module is provided to assist in planning partitioning operations (undo support included)
+    - The `strategy` module builds on top of `planner` to facilitate computation of partition layouts including disk wipe, dual boot scenarios, etc.

 ## License

 `disks-rs` is available under the terms of the [MPL-2.0](https://spdx.org/licenses/MPL-2.0.html)